Port of Hamburg, Germany

 Crowded Section of Hamburg's Harbor.
 GGA Image ID # 1444daa907

-The State of Hamburg placed 322,930 square feet of building ground at the disposition of the Company and undertook itself to erect the necessary quay walls and slips in exchange for a share in the net profits of the operating company.
+The State of Hamburg placed 322,930 square feet of building ground at the disposal of the Company and undertook to erect the necessary quay walls and slips in exchange for a share in the operating company's net profits.

-In addition to this, a portion of the net profits of the Company are set aside each year for the creation of a fund for the acquisition of the Company's stock by the State, so that eventually, upon the acquisition of all the shares in the operating company, the State itself will become full proprietor.
+In addition, a portion of the company's net profits is set aside each year to create a fund for the state to acquire the Company's stock so that eventually, upon the acquisition of all the shares in the operating company, the State itself will become a full proprietor.

-To supply the ground space agreed upon, the 16,000 people residing upon the island of Kehrwieder Wandrahm were obliged to seek new homes.
+To supply the ground space agreed upon, the 16,000 people residing on the island of Kehrwieder Wandrahm were obliged to seek new homes.

 The Board of Supervising Directors consists of nine members to whom are added three persons representing the City.
 The managing directorate consists of two or more members of the general board.